 GOLDSTEIN: Piketty's book is big in every sense of the word.
 It's almost 700 pages long.
-It makes big sweeping claims about history and the nature of capitalism.
-Basically it's the it book that every economist is taking to the beach this summer.
-Here's Steven Durloff of the University of Wisconsin.
+It makes big, sweeping claims about history and the nature of capitalism.
+Basically, it's the "it" book that every economist is taking to the beach this summer.
+Here's Steven Durlauf, of the University of Wisconsin.

-STEVEN DURLOFF: The aspect that I think is extraordinary is the fact that it developed a vision that is this big in terms of thinking about how societies evolve.
+STEVEN DURLAUF: The aspect that I think is extraordinary is the fact that it developed a vision that is this big, in terms of thinking about how societies evolve.

-GOLDSTEIN: To get to this big vision about how societies evolve to solve the mystery of rising inequality, Piketty started out by reading a bunch of old novels: Jane Austen, Henry James and especially Balzac.
+GOLDSTEIN: To get to this big vision about how societies evolved to solve the mystery of rising inequality, Piketty started out by reading a bunch of old novels: Jane Austen, Henry James and especially, Balzac.
 He was not in it for the love stories.

 PIKETTY: All of Balzac's novels are a lot about money.
 And in fact, all of, you know, 19th century novels are a lot about money.

-BRANKO MILANOVICH: And we've had big problem explaining why inequality then picked up again in the 1970s, in the 1980s and 1990s and now.
+BRANKO MILANOVIC: And we've had big problem explaining why inequality then picked up again in the 1970s, in the 1980s and 1990s, and now.

-GOLDSTEIN: This is Branko Milanovich, an economist at the City University of New York.
-He says Piketty looks at the big sweep of history and figures a big chunk of the 20th century was a really unusual economic period.
-You had a world war, a depression, another world war and then a massive post-war boom.
+GOLDSTEIN: This is Branko Milanovic, an economist at the City University of New York.
+He says Piketty looks at the big sweep of history, and figures a big chunk of the 20th century was a really unusual economic period.
+You had a world war, a depression, another world war, and then a massive post-war boom.

-MILANOVICH: Piketty would say that was not the normal world.
+MILANOVIC: Piketty would say that was not a normal world.
 That was really an exceptional world.
-And, you know, that is where actually this perception that Piketty brings in is so dramatically different.
+And you know, that is where, actually, this perception that Piketty brings in is so dramatically different.